InfiniBrains/mobagen/README.md

 ## Feature:
 - Scene Graph
 - 3D model loading (most common file formats)
-- Entity/Component Object Model
+- Entity/Component Object Model (WiP - Migrating to use something similar to Unity3D)
 - Lighting system (ambient/spot/point/directional lights) - Forward rendering
 - Bump mapping
 - Perspective/Ortho camera
-- Object picking (basic ray tracing/sphere collider collision detection)
+- Object picking (basic ray tracing/sphere collider collision detection) (WiP - We plan to integrate bullet physics to do it)
-- Fully cross platform
+- Fully cross platform - Windows (Tested: Visual Studio, MinGW; Continous integrated: MinGW on linux), HTML5 (via Emscripten), Linux (gcc and clang), Android (NDK, not integrated to CI yet), iOS(WiP - [Planned](https://github.com/InfiniBrains/mobagen/issues/39)), OSX(Xcode and terminal tools).

 ## License
 Licensed under the [![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net/).
 In short: you can do whatever you want to do, and we kindly ask you for a contribution to pay our bills.
 See [LICENSE](LICENSE.md) for details.